royaljain/vest/website/docs/writing_your_suite/accessing_the_result.md

 ## isTested

 Returns whether a given field has been tested or not.
 A field is considered tested if it has at least one test that ran.
+Often used as a replacement for dirty checking.

 Returns `true` if the field is tested, `false` otherwise.